Rokhlin dimension of Z^m actions on simple C*-algebras: Introduction

 This type of results dates back to Connes' non-commutative Rokhlin lemma \cite{Con76}, where he showed that outer $\Z$-actions on finite von Neumann algebras have the ($W^*$)-Rokhlin property.
 Ocneanu in \cite{Ocn85} obtained a similar result for actions of discrete amenable groups.
 On the $C^*$-side, Hermann and Ocneanu introduced a Rokhlin property for automorphisms of $C^*$-algebras \cite{HO84}.
 The definition was later refined by Kishimoto \cite{Kis95}, who proved that for certain AF and A$\T$ algebras, strong outerness implies the Rokhlin property \cite{Kis96, Kis98}.
 Nakamura studied $\Z^2$-actions on UHF algebras and obtained a similar Rokhlin type result \cite{Nak99}.
 Various Rokhlin type definitions and theorems also appeared in the work of Osaka and Phillips \cite{OP06a, OP06b}, Sato \cite{Sat10}, and Matui and Sato \cite{MS12b, MS14}.
 Recently, we proved a Rokhlin type theorem similar to Theorem \ref{thm:1-1} for automorphisms \cite{Lia16}, which was built upon a remarkable breakthrough made by Matui and Sato (unpublished; see \cite[Section 6]{Lia16}).

 In Section 2 we will prove the converse of Theorem \ref{thm:1-1} (see Proposition \ref{prop:main-converse}).
 Combining this and Remark \ref{rem:trace}, we obtain the following corollary: \begin{cor} Let $A$ be a unital simple separable nuclear $C^*$-algebra with nonempty trace space $T(A)$, and let $\alpha: \Z^m\to \Aut(A)$ be a group action.
-Suppose \begin{enumerate} \item[(1)] $A$ has property (SI), \item[(2)] $T(A)$ is a Bauer simplex with finite dimensional extreme boundary, and \item[(3)] $\tau\circ \alpha = \tau$ for every $\tau\in T(A)$. \end{enumerate} Then the following are equivalent. \begin{enumerate} \item[(i)] $\dim_{Rok}(\alpha) \leq 4^m-1$. \item[(ii)] For every $v\in \Z^m$, the restriction map $r:T( A \rtimes_{\alpha^v}\Z^m )\to T(A)^{\alpha^v}$ is injective. \item[(iii)] The action $\alpha$ is strongly outer. \end{enumerate} \end{cor} While in general it is not easy to verify that a given action has finite Rokhlin dimension, strong outerness can often be checked explicitly.
+Suppose \begin{enumerate} \item[(1)] $A$ has property (SI), \item[(2)] $T(A)$ is a Bauer simplex with finite dimensional extreme boundary, and \item[(3)] $\tau\circ \alpha = \tau$ for every $\tau\in T(A)$. \end{enumerate} Then the following are equivalent. \begin{enumerate} \item[(i)] $\dim_{Rok}(\alpha) \leq 4^m-1$. \item[(ii)] For every $v\in \Z^m\setminus \{0\}$, the restriction map $r:T( A \rtimes_{\alpha^v}\Z )\to T(A)^{\alpha^v}$ is injective. \item[(iii)] The action $\alpha$ is strongly outer. \end{enumerate} \end{cor} While in general it is not easy to verify that a given action has finite Rokhlin dimension, strong outerness can often be checked explicitly.
 As an example, we study Bernoulli shifts in Section 6 and make the following observation.

 \begin{prop} (Proposition \ref{prop:bernoulli-shift}) Let $A$ be a unital simple $C^*$-algebra with a unique trace.
 Suppose $A$ is not isomorphic to the algebra of complex numbers $\C$.
-Then the Bernoulli action $\sigma:\Z^m\to \Aut(\bigotimes_{\Z^m} A)$ is strongly outer.
-In particular, $\sigma$ has finite Rokhlin dimension. \end{prop} In addition to this proposition, we observe that the Rokhlin dimension of a Bernoulli shift can be bounded by the Rokhlin dimension of a subshift (Proposition \ref{prop:subalgebra-trick}).
+Then the Bernoulli action $\sigma:\Z^m\to \Aut(\bigotimes_{\Z^m} A)$ is strongly outer. \end{prop} In addition to this proposition, we observe that the Rokhlin dimension of a Bernoulli shift can be bounded by the Rokhlin dimension of a subshift (Proposition \ref{prop:subalgebra-trick}).
 Combining these two results, we obtain a large class of examples of $\Z^m$-actions with finite Rokhlin dimension.